Does car insurance cover keyed cars?

 Will insurance cover a keyed car?

+Your insurance will cover a keyed car, with the right coverage in place.
 If you have comprehensive coverage on your auto policy that provides coverage against theft, vandalism and weather-related damage, then you can file a claim if your vehicle is keyed.
+If you have full coverage, then you likely have comprehensive insurance on your policy.
 This means that if you only have liability insurance, your keyed car will not be covered through your auto insurer.

 Even though it may seem minor, keyed vehicles are often costly to repair.
 In many cases, the cost may be $1,000 or more.
 You might be able to find the perpetrator to cover the damage, but if that is unlikely, working with your auto insurer may be the route to go to repair your vehicle.
 However, depending on the comprehensive deductible you selected when setting up your auto policy, you may not be able to file a claim if your deductible is higher than the repair costs to fix your vehicle.